zoiyamorell/Mini-Challenge_W25/README.md

 Another significant source of bias in cancer image datasets is the annotation process, which often relies on human experts to label the images.
 Variations in expertise, subjective interpretations, and even fatigue can lead to inconsistent or inaccurate annotations.
 Moreover, the selection of images for inclusion in the dataset may be influenced by the researchers' or clinicians' preferences, leading to a skewed representation of certain types of cancer or stages of the disease.
 These biases can propagate through the machine learning pipeline, resulting in models that may not be reliable or equitable across different populations or clinical settings.
 Addressing these biases requires a concerted effort to ensure diversity in dataset collection, standardization of imaging protocols, and rigorous validation processes to create more robust and fair models.

-Most cancer dataset have very liuttle or no data for people of color.
+Most cancer dataset have very little or no data for people of color.
 Therefore, the skin color images may be the best in training a model to test data of different races.
 This mini-challenge focuses on the solving the bias by using contours of the cancer images to classify the dataset.

 ## Methodology